Kevin Garver

-Kevin Garver (born July 28, 1987) is an American football coach who was the wide receivers coach for the Tampa Bay Buccaneers of the National Football League (NFL).
-He was previously the wide receivers coach for the Arizona Cardinals, and has also coached at Alabama, where he was a member of three national championship winning teams as a support staff member.
+Kevin Garver (born July 28, 1987) is an American college and professional football coach who is the wide receivers coach and pass game coordinator for the UAB Blazers.
+He was the wide receivers coach for the Arizona Cardinals and Tampa Bay Buccaneers of the National Football League (NFL).
+He also coached at Alabama, where he was a member of three national championship winning teams as a support staff member.

 Coaching career

 Alabama

 Garver began his coaching career at Alabama as a student assistant in 2007 working under Nick Saban.
 He was promoted to a graduate assistant in 2010 and to offensive analyst in 2012.
 He would end up winning three National Championships while with Alabama.

 Arizona Cardinals

-Looking for an entry-level job with Bruce Arians and the Arizona Cardinals, Garver got a foot in the door when he met Arians thanks to Tom Moore, who he met as working as his guide in Tuscaloosa when he was a low-level staffer at Alabama.
+Looking for an entry-level job with Bruce Arians and the Arizona Cardinals, Garver got a foot in the door when he met Arians thanks to Tom Moore, whom he met as working as his guide in Tuscaloosa when he was a low-level staffer at Alabama.
 Garver was hired as an offensive quality control coach with the Cardinals in 2013, working with the wide receivers.
 While in Arizona, he developed a close relationship with Cardinals star Larry Fitzgerald and was praised by Fitzgerald for his maturity at a young age, intelligence, and football knowledge.
 He also had an interview request with the Seattle Seahawks blocked in order to keep him with the Cardinals with the hopes of keeping Fitzgerald in Arizona.
 He was promoted to wide receivers coach in 2018 under first-year head coach Steve Wilks.